nekto-kotik/sqlantern/README.md

 There are no more detailed further plans.\
 But the further (very low priority) desired features look like that (in random order):
 - Fully working mobile version
+- More GUI settings
 - Restore closed panels/screens (panels history)
 - Manual panel resizing (width)
 - RTL support
 - More database drivers
 - Horizontal split for 4K and higher resolution displays (fit two screens on one, maybe four screens)
 - Prolong/renew PHP sessions automatically
-  - I'm on the fence, there are importants cons to doing that
+  - I'm on the fence, there are importants cons against doing that
 - Back-end in other program languages
-- Fully local portable desktop version (still working in browser, but not needing a server for the back side)
+- Fully local portable desktop version (still working in browser, but not needing a server for the back side; the Docker version sort of solves it however)

 ## Copyright
 SQLantern PHP code:\
-(C) 2022, 2023, 2024 Misha Grafski aka nekto
+(C) 2022, 2023, 2024, 2025 Misha Grafski aka nekto

 SQLantern JS, HTML, CSS code:\
-(C) 2022, 2023, 2024 Svitlana Militovska
+(C) 2022, 2023, 2024, 2025 Svitlana Militovska

 Simplebar:\
 Made by Adrien Denat from a fork by Jonathan Nicol\